Columbia Records: 7th Avenue, New York

 In 1939, Columbia established Studio A at 799 Seventh Avenue in New York City.
-This studio – well known for its use by Bob Dylan in the 1960s – was purchased in 1967 by Jack Arnold and Phil Ramone's A & R Recording, and became Studios A-1 and A-2 for A & R. The building was demolished in 1983 to make way for the Equitable Tower.
+This studio – well-known for its use by Bob Dylan in the 1960s – was purchased in 1967 by Jack Arnold and Phil Ramone's A & R Recording, and became Studios A-1 and A-2 for A & R. The building was demolished in 1983 to make way for the Equitable Tower.

 52nd Street, New York

 Studio B and Studio E were located in the CBS Studio Building at 49 East 52nd Street in New York City – on the second and fifth floor, respectively.

 30th Street, New York

-Columbia's New York Studio C and Studio D were located at The Columbia 30th Street Studio at 207 East 30th Street in New York City.
-This complex, nicknamed "The Church", was considered by some in the music industry to be the best-sounding room of its time, and many consider it to have been the greatest recording studio in history.
-The 1875 building, in Manhattan's Murray Hill district, had been originally constructed as a Christian church.
-In 1952 CBS leased the building and converted it into a state-of-the-art recording studio.
-CBS never took up the option to buy the building outright, giving up its lease and closing the studio in 1982.
+In 1948, Columbia built additional new studios at 207 East 30th Street in Manhattan's Murray Hill district, naming them Studio C and Studio D. This complex, nicknamed "The Church" due to it having been built within an 1875 building that was originally constructed as a Christian church, was considered by some in the music industry to be the best-sounding room of its time, and many consider it to have been the greatest recording studio in history.
+CBS never took up the option to buy the building outright, giving up its lease and closing the studio in 1981.
 In spite of the building's inherent heritage status and its cultural significance, it was sold to developers in 1985, demolished, and replaced by a high-rise apartment complex.